How to get an emergency student loan

 There are several places where you can get emergency funding as a college student.
 These include your school, the Department of Education and, as a last resort, private student lenders.
 Follow these steps to find the right option for your situation.

-Your school’s financial aid office should be your first stop for emergency financing — especially when you need extra financial aid after a natural disaster.
+Your school’s financial aid office should be your first stop for emergency financing — especially when you need extra financial assistance after a natural disaster.
 They’ll have the best idea of what options are available to you and can point you in the right direction.
 Schedule a time to sit down with your adviser and come up with a strategy together.

 Some schools have an emergency student loan program that offers interest-free loans that you can use to cover personal expenses or tuition.
 These are typically more common with state schools.
 Emergency student loans from your school can be one of the more affordable financing, especially if you don’t have strong credit or a steady income.